 Lodi Implementation

 Lodi will create a Personal Reading Plan for all qualifying students in NextPath.
 This plan will include all the required information as stipulated in WI ACT 20.
-All plans will be shared with families.
+On any device (phone, computer, or tablet) with an internet browser, type nextpath.app and press enter.
+Here, guardians can view their child’s plan.
+As educators review weekly progress, progress monitoring data will be added to the plan.

 Act 20 requires each school district to articulate and post an early literacy remediation plan that includes all of the following.
 The name of the diagnostic reading assessment the school district uses; a description of the reading interventions the school district uses to address characteristics of dyslexia; a description of how the school district monitors pupil progress during interventions, including the tools used and their frequency; a description of how the school district uses early literacy assessment results to evaluate early literacy instruction; and a description of the parent notification policy that complies with Act 20.